xpqz/dyalog-docs/windows-ui-guide/docs/tracer/trace-primitives.md

 ### Aspect Panes

-There are several more aspects of an expression that can be inspected in TP mode beyond the left and right arguments.
-These are available under the **Windows** menu when in tracing mode.

-The aspect pane options are divided into two groups: 1-4, which apply to the *current* function, and 5-9, which apply to the *previously* executed function.
+When tracing primitives, there are several more aspects of an expression that can be inspected beyond the default ones for left and right arguments, available under the **Windows** menu in the Tracer.
+These are divided into two sections; items 1-4 apply to the current function, and items 5-9 apply to the previously-executed function.
 They are:

 1. **Left Argument**

-    The **Left Argument** pane is enabled (but minimised) by default.
-As you step through an expression, it will display the left argument about to be passed to the highlighted function.
+    As you step through an expression, this displays the left argument that is about to be passed to the highlighted function.
+Enabled (but minimised) by default.

 2. **Current Function**

-    The **Current Function** is the one highlighted with the red box in the tracer.
-Opening a dedicated aspect pane allows you to select different presentation modes, see the section [Aspect Pane Options](#aspect-pane-options) below.
+    The function that is highlighted with a red outline in the Tracer.
+Opening a dedicated aspect pane allows you to select different presentation modes; see [Aspect Pane Options](#aspect-pane-options) for more information.

 3. **Right Argument**

-    The **Right Argument** pane is enabled (but minimised) by default.
-As you step through an expression, it will display the right argument about to be passed to the highlighted function.
+    As you step through an expression, this displays the right argument that is about to be passed to the highlighted function.
+Enabled (but minimised) by default.

 4. **Axis Specification**